madetech/handbook/roles/sfia/lead_designer.md

 #### Examples of behaviour and responsibilities

-Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
-The list is provided for illustrative purposes only.
+_Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
+The list is provided for illustrative purposes only._

-- Can fully explain the purpose and activities of each GDS phase of service delivery to a clients unfamiliar or uncomfortable with that way of working.
+- Can fully explain the purpose and activities of each GDS phase of service delivery to clients unfamiliar or uncomfortable with that way of working.

 - Gets teams to choose the suitable type of testing for hypothesis, communicating the strengths and weaknesses each type brings.